 OVI Laws, Penalties in Ohio

-Second OVI with High BAC or Chemical Test Refusal – This charge falls under the category of first-degree misdemeanor.
-Sentencing options include an ignition interlock device, party plates, house arrest, fines ranging from $525 to $1,625, probation, electronic monitoring, jail sentences of 20 days to six months, driver’s license suspensions lasting between one and five years, alcohol education, treatment, and assessment, and limited driving privileges.
+Second OVI with High BAC or Chemical Test Refusal – Falling under the category of a first-degree misdemeanor, this offense carries potential penalties including fines ranging from $525 to $1,625, probation, and electronic monitoring.
+Other consequences may involve the installation of an ignition interlock device, “party” plates, house arrest, jail sentences from 20 days to six months, driver’s license suspensions lasting one to five years, and alcohol education and treatment requirements.

 Get in TouchFill out the contact form or call us at (330) 992-3036

 to schedule your free consultation.

 - 2 Available 24/7